 Histopathology

-Because it is a histological finding, acute tubular necrosis is diagnosed on a clinical basis.
-A biopsy is only performed when there is suspicion of an entity other than acute tubular necrosis causing AKI.
-Histopathological findings include:
+Acute tubular necrosis is usually diagnosed on a clinical basis.
+A biopsy is only performed when an entity other than acute tubular necrosis is suspected of causing AKI.
+Patients with crescents or decreased arteriolar lumen diameters indicate a poor prognosis.
+Tubular atrophy, interstitial fibrosis, and endocapillary lesions are poor prognostic indicators.[2][23]

 Ischemic Acute Tubular Necrosis